 By practicing self-awareness, you can recognize when you have limiting beliefs and replace them with new ones such as, “I can do it.”

-Practicing the art of self-love can radically change your life.
+Practicing self-care rituals can radically change your life.
 The modern world is busy, yes, but that’s what makes it even more necessary to dedicate time to taking care of yourself.

 The best way to do this is by creating self-care rituals.
-This ensures that every day, you learn to love yourself more.
-Eventually, this will help you create more supportive beliefs.
+Eventually, this will help you create more supportive beliefs that become true.

 3. Create your own dream